Enter-tainer/CITeX/README.md

 # CITeX

-Let `CircleCI` build your LaTeX documents，and deploy them to a branch of the exactly same repository.
+Let `CircleCI` build your LaTeX documents, and deploy them to a branch of the exactly same repository.

 ## Usage